TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p3_collab-compet-aftermath/README.md

     ```
     ```diff
     - I used weight_decay=0.0001 for the critic, but not manually set weight_decay is necessary
     + I found out that setting weight_decay=0.0001 was one of the main issues in my implementation.
+With this setting the mean score stayed very low (~ 0.00x for over 1.5k episodes till abort).
 The default is weight_decay=0.
     ```
     - I did a hard update from local to target networks weights on initialization, but this was not necessary
     - I did call `actor_local` and `actor_target` for getting the actions in a wrong way: Within the for-loop for each agent, I again looped over all agents and called the method and merged the results, instead of calling it only for the actual agent of the loop